auth0/wordpress/README.md

 Have in mind that all the "Extra settings" that we allow to set up in the plugin settings page will be overrided (For more information about it: https://github.com/auth0/widget).

 ## Contributing

+Thank you in advance!

+All PR should be done towards the `dev` branch.

 ### How to build the initial setup assets?